ozziej/PostRebel/README.md

 ### Making API Calls

-1. Select an environment from the sidebar
+1. Select an environment from the top bar
-2. Choose a request from a collection
+2. Choose a request from a collection in the sidebar
 3. Modify URL, headers, body, or auth as needed
 4. Click "Send"